coq/coq/doc/sphinx/proof-engine/tactics.rst

       Use this tactic with care, as effects do not persist past the end of the proof script.
-Notably, this fine-tuning of the conversion strategy is not in effect during :cmd:`Qed` nor :cmd:`Defined`, so this tactic is most useful to guard calls to conversion in tactic automation to ensure that, e.g., :tacn:`unfold` does not fail just because the user made a constant :cmd:`Opaque`.
+Notably, this fine-tuning of the conversion strategy is not in effect during :cmd:`Qed` nor :cmd:`Defined`, so this tactic is most useful either in combination with :tacn:`abstract`, which will check the proof early while the fine-tuning is still in effect, or to guard calls to conversion in tactic automation to ensure that, e.g., :tacn:`unfold` does not fail just because the user made a constant :cmd:`Opaque`.